TNTurnerLab/PYRUS/README.md

 <h1>PYRUS</h1>

   PYRUS is an R script that utilizes flags to create a quick, and customizable way to create line graphs based on bed file data.
 Utilation of PYRUS includes having a quick plotter for copy number variation within a given gene domain range of a referenced bed file.
 Along with the estimated number of copies portrayed on the y axis, the x axsis will show the gene chromosome and location.
 If given a directory of files, and a main reference file, PYRUS has the ability to plot a gene's CNVs from all bed files inside a directory.
 This program will create a single plot for every gene inside a chromosome bed file, but can also plot multiple genes CNVs onto a single plot given the correct flag.
 It is recommened to use this feature for genes that are at a reasonable distance from one another to generate the best visual plot.
 In addition, there is an option to add an annotation track to the plot.
 The annotation track is in the lower quadrent of the graph and can be used for plotting exons in relation to the gene's CNVs.
+The script also gives the user to option to plot a box-plot window of the average copy number values of all files fed into the script.
+The user will see a blue, rhombus denoting the average copy number of the file represented by the -f flag.
+If the user wishes, they can also print out a png image in place of a pdf file.
 A combination of these options can be used to generate a CNVs plot tailored to the needs of the user.

 ## Requirements